 We hold units in Company managed investment funds and limited partnerships.
 We generally have power over Company managed investment funds and limited partnerships that are structured entities since we have power to direct the relevant activities of the funds and limited partnerships.
 However, we have not consolidated these funds and limited partnerships since we do not have significant variability from our interests in these funds and limited partnerships.
 We earn management fees from the management of these investment funds and limited partnerships that are commensurate with the services provided and are reported in Fee income.
 Management fees are generally based on the value of the assets under management.
-Therefore, the fees earned are impacted by the composition of the assets under management and fluctuations in financial markets.
-The fee income earned is included in Fund management and other asset based fees in Note 17.
+Therefore, the fees earned are impacted by the composition of the assets under management and other asset based fees in Note 17.
 We also hold units in investment funds and limited partnerships managed by our joint ventures.
 Our share of the management fees earned is included as part of the Net income (loss) reported in Note 16.B.